behnazkhoshnood/tadig-restaurant/README.md

      b.
 As a General customer, I want to find the best way to get in contact with the restaurant with any questions I may have.

      c.
-As a General customer, I want to easly find the opening time and location of the restaurant.
+As a General customer, I want to easily find the opening time and location of the restaurant.

      d.
-As a General customer, I would like to see a menu of dishes and their description and ingridients.
+As a General customer, I would like to see a menu of dishes and their description and ingredients.

      e.
-As a General customer, I would like to reserve a table in a specefic time and date in the restaurant.
+As a General customer, I would like to reserve a table at a specific time and date in the restaurant.

      f.
 As a General customer, I would like to write a review for the restaurant.